 6. Quit Smoking

 Several studies have shown that smokers have significantly lower HDL levels compared to non-smokers.
 This is because oxidants in smoke weaken the antioxidant enzymes in HDL .
-Therefore it is better to quit smoking to manage your cholesterol levels.
+In addition to being one of the main reasons for high cholesterol, smoking is also associated with a higher risk of heart attacks or strokes.

 7. Drink Alcohol In Moderation